 Years later when I was teaching languages, I was amazed at some of the translations my students produced.
 It seemed that because the source language was “foreign”, it didn’t have to make sense in the target language.
 “Howlers” were produced by choosing the wrong word from the dictionary, for example “Elle était croix.”
 Some students applied English word order to German sentences.

 Tourist English (or indeed Tourist Any-Other-Language) can provide “opportunities” for the unwary to change the meaning of the original by using a dictionary.
-Before giving any examples I should emphasize that I’m not poking fun at Funny Foreigners!
+Before giving any more examples I should emphasize that I’m not poking fun at people for trying to provide translations!
 As a language learner myself I’ve made plenty of howlers.
 I’ll start with one of my own mistakes.

 In this one I’m in an Austrian hotel, where I’m staying with my husband and 2 year-old daughter in 2007.
 Our daughter is playing with her soft toy laborador.